ascentedlife/patent-webapp/README.md

 # Comparing Product-Process Innovation Share Across Technologies

 This project is a web application that classifies patent claims into either product or process innovations and provides tools for exploring and visualizing a large dataset of classified patent claims.
-The app is built with Streamlit, uses a pre-trained model for classification, and includes various interactive features for data exploration.
+The app is built with Streamlit, uses a pre-trained large language model for classification, and includes various interactive features for data exploration.

 This project is part of the course **Data Science for Public Policy** at ETH Zurich, Spring 2024.